MSharq/Device-Drivers/README.md

 # Device-Drivers

-This is a self-development repository for device driver development experiments.
+These are a self-development set of projects for device driver development experiments.